Boris8800/Rapid/docs/DEPLOYMENT.md

 3. Run:
    - `sudo bash scripts/deploy-rapidroads.sh`

+## Fresh VPS deploy (from scratch)
+On a clean Ubuntu/Debian VPS, this installs prerequisites, clones into `/opt/rapidroads-production`, prepares `.env.production`, then deploys:
+- `sudo bash scripts/vps-deploy-fresh.sh 5.249.164.40`

 ## Updating on the server (automatic)
 If `git pull` fails due to local server edits, use:
 - `sudo bash scripts/update-and-deploy.sh`